 Mix the dough

-• Then, add the flour, salt, and olive oil (if using), and mix until the flour has absorbed all the water.
-This is best achieved with a silicone spatula as the dough will be very wet.
+2. Then, add the flour, salt, and olive oil (if using), and mix until the flour has absorbed all the water.
+It will be very sticky (this is normal).

-• After the dough has rested, work the dough into a ball by folding it into itself a few times.
+1. After the dough has rested, work the dough into a ball by folding it into itself a few times (keep it in the bowl). *Tip: wet your hands to avoid the dough from sticking.

 Transfer the dough to the proofing container

-• After all 4 stretch and folds have been completed, transfer the dough to your rectangular proofing container.
+1. After all 4 coil folds have been completed, transfer the dough to your rectangular proofing container.
 Anything around 8.5 cups will work.

-• Sprinkle flour over the entire surface of the dough and gently pat the dough into a 14×9 rectangle.
+5. Sprinkle flour over the entire surface of the dough and gently pat the dough into a 9x14 inch rectangle.

-• Then, using a bench scraper cut the dough into 8 pieces.
-I draw lines down the dough using flour to help guide me on where to cut.
+6. Then, using a bench scraper cut the dough into 8 pieces.
+I draw lines down the dough using flour to help guide me on where to cut (see video above for demonstration).

-• Place each piece of dough onto the baking sheet about an inch apart, sprinkle with a little flour, & cover with a damp towel and let them rest for 1 hour.
+7. Place each piece of dough onto the baking sheet about an inch apart, sprinkle with a little flour, & cover it with oiled plastic wrap or a large proofing bag.
+Let them rest for 1-2 hours or until they puff up a bit.

 Bake the sourdough ciabatta bread